LogoLogo

 Version History

-• Version 1: Initial version supporting StonFiV1, StonFiV2, and DeDust protocols
+• Version 1: Initial version supporting StonFiV1, StonFiV2, and DeDust protocols.
+Note: Currently, only extra_version = 1 is supported for all protocols.

 See Also